MirelaBe/TreeAI/README.md

 - Individual tree species records.

 ### Data format:
-**Ground truth tree data:** shapefile of individual trees with the two minimum attributes or an Excel file with the X and Y coordinates of the point of the individual tree canopy. \
+**Ground truth tree data:** For the delineation of the tree crowns a shapefile of the individual trees with the two minimum attributes.
+For GPS points of the center of the tree species a shapefile or an Excel file with the X and Y coordinates and the tree species. \
 **RGBI images:** tiff file.
 Please specify the coordinate systems of the data.
 The data might originate from either forests or urban regions. \
+**COCO format:** A JSON annotation file with the attributes and the image files (e.g., png, jpg, or tiff).
 Data transfer: Please use your preferred data transfer option or let us know your needs.

 ### Optional data: